-Fife Council, as the petroleum enforcing authority for Fife are responsible for ensuring those who keep, transport, dispense and sell petrol do not cause risk to the public or environment.
+Fife Council, as the petroleum enforcing authority for Fife is responsible for ensuring those who keep, transport, dispense and sell petrol do not cause risk to the public or environment.

-Under The Petroleum Consolidation Regulations, all licences in place on 1 October 2014 on existing sites remain valid until they reach their expiry date.
+Under the Petroleum Consolidation Regulations, all licences in place on 1 October 2014 remain valid until their expiry date.

-If you wish to store more than 30 litres of petrol and up to a maximum of 275 litres of petrol at your home or premises, you should notify your local petroleum enforcement authority.
-Please notify us online.
+If you wish to store more than 30 litres of petrol and up to a maximum of 275 litres at your home or other non-workplace premises, you should notify your local petroleum enforcement authority.
+You can do this online.

 Further information on storing petrol safely at home is available from HSE